hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 #### CycleGAN
 * This method doesn't need aligned source and traget images in the training.
   * Most often, the aligned image pairs are not available or expensive to generate.
 Better to have a model that doesn't need aligned image pairs.
-Therefore, methods like pix2pix which required aligned pairs have limited capability.
+By contrast, methods like pix2pix which required aligned pairs have limited capability.
+##### Core Architecture
-* The structure of CycleGAN
+* The main structure of CycleGAN
   * In the forward cycle, the input data is real source data, while in the backward cycle, the input is real target data.
-  * In both forward and backward cycles, both have cycle consistency check, to minimize the input data and reconstructed data
+  * In both forward and backward cycles, both have cycle consistency check, to minimize the differences between the input data and reconstructed data.
+Also because of the cycle consistency check, we don't need paired source and target data.
-    * With cycle consistency check, even though we are transfering domain x to domain y, the original features in x should be intact in y and be recoverable
+    * The cycle consistency check implies that, although we are transfering domain x to domain y, the original features in x should remain intact in y and be recoverable
-    * Cycle consistency check uses L1 loss (MAE, mean absolute error) so that the reconstructed images can be less bluring, comparing with L2 loss (MSE, mean squared error)
+    * Cycle consistency check uses L1 loss (MAE, mean absolute error) so that the reconstructed images can be less bluring than using L2 loss (MSE, mean squared error)
   * CycleGAN is symmetric.
 Forward cycle GAN is identical to the backward cycle GAN, but have the roles of the source data x and target data y reversed
     * Generator F is just another generator borrowed from the backward cycle GAN
-  * <b>The objective of CycleGAN is to have generator G learn to synthesize fake target data y that can fool discriminator Dy in forward cycle, and have generator F learn to synthesize fake source daata x that can fool discrinminator Dx in backward cycle</b>
+  * <b>The objective of CycleGAN is to have generator G learn to synthesize fake target data y that can fool discriminator Dy in forward cycle, and have generator F learn to synthesize fake source data x that can fool discrinminator Dx in backward cycle</b>
 <p align="center">
 <img src="https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/AI_Experiments/images/cycleGAN.PNG" width="500" height="500" />
 </p>

+* Identity Regularizer
+  * The color composition may not be successfully transfered from the source image to the fake target image.
+To deal with this issue, identity regularizer is added to CycleGAN's network.
+It adds cycle identity loss function to both forward and backward cycles
+<p align="center">
+<img src="https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/AI_Experiments/images/cycleGAN_identity_regularizer.PNG" width="550" height="550" />
+</p>

-* [CycleGAN implementation][72]
+##### [CycleGAN implementation][72]
+* Training Process, repeat in each training step:
+  * Train the forward discriminator with a batch of real target data (label=1), and a batch of fake target data (label=0), minimize the MSE loss for this discriminator
+  * Train the backward discriminator with a batch of real source data (label=1), and a batch of fake source data (label=0), minimize the MSE loss for this discriminator
+  * Train the fprward and backward generators in the adversarial network, minimizing the MSE loss for generator and MAE loss for the cycle consistency checks
+    * The input of forward generator is a batch of fake target data with label=1
+    * The input of backward generator is a batch of fake source data with label=1
+    * The weights of discriminators are frozen
 * Generator is implemented with [U-Net][73]
   * The problem of using autoencoder is, the lower level features are shared between both encoder and decoder layers, which is not suitable for image translation.
   * U-Net is used to deal with this issue, it enables the free flow of feature-level info between paired encoder and decoder
   * IN (Instance Normalization) is BN (Batch Normalization) per image/sample or per feature
     * <b>In style transfer, it's important to normalize the contrast per sample, not per batch</b>.
 IN is equivalent to contrast normalization while BN breaks contrast normlaization.
   * An encoder layer is made of `IN-LeakyReLU-Conv2D`, a decoder layer is made of `IN-ReLU-Conv2D`
 * PatchGAN is also an option in the discriminator.
 By choosing this option, you can divide an image into patches and predict real/fake for each patch, predict the probability
   * Patches can overlap
   * This can help improving the generated images' quality since an image will look more real if each of its sub-images looks more real
 * Loss functions
-    * MAE is used for cycle consistency check
+  * MAE (L1 loss) is used for cycle consistency check
+    * CycleGAN suggests to give its weight as `λ=1`
-    * MSE is used for generator and discriminator losses.
-This is inspired by LSGAN, that by replacing binary_crossentropy with MSE is improve the perceptual quality
+  * MSE (L2 loss) is used for generator and discriminator losses.
+This is inspired by LSGAN, that by replacing binary_crossentropy with MSE improves the perceptual quality
-    * `Total Loss = λ1 * Loss_GAN + λ2 * Loss_cycle_consistency + (λ3 * Loss_identity)`
+    * CycleGAN suggests to give its weight as `λ=10` to give more importance to the cycle consistency check
+  * MAE is also used for cycle identity loss
+    *  `λ=0.5`
-      * `Total Loss` will be optimized in the adversarial training
+    *  It's optimized during the adversarial training step
-      * Loss_identity is optitional
-        * Color composition may not be transferred from source image to the target image, that why the identity regularizers are added
-        * The auxiliary identity regularizer will be added in the cycleGAN network, it also uses MAE as the loss function
-<p align="center">
-<img src="https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/AI_Experiments/images/cycleGAN_identity_regularizer.PNG" width="550" height="550" />
-</p>

 * Tips
   * When the 2 domains are drastically different, suggest to have smaller kernel_size.